Machine learning for the early classification of broad-lined Ic supernovae: Results

-The potential impact in our approach of an imbalanced sample was tested using a 70-30 distribution following the same methodology as described in the balanced scenario.
-Here, the SN Ic-Bl model was seen to benefit from a slight imbalance in the dataset.
-As shown in Table~\ref{icbl7030_train} for the \textit{Random Forest} model, the precision increased to 0.83 in the training/validation dataset, thus increasing the reliability of the model.
-This, however, came at a cost as the recall scores for the \textit{Random Forest} model dropped to 0.16.
-In contrast, the SN Ia results dropped slightly across all scores when the distribution of the dataset was imbalanced as seen in Table~\ref{ia7030_train}.
+The potential impact of our approach using an imbalanced sample was tested with a 70-30 distribution following the same methodology as described in the balanced scenario.
+Here, the SN Ia results dropped slightly across all scores when the distribution of the dataset was imbalanced, as can be seen in Table~\ref{ia7030_train}.
+In contrast, the SN Ic-Bl model appeared to benefit from a slight imbalance in the dataset.
+The precision value in Table~\ref{icbl7030_train} for the random forest model increased to 0.83 in the training and validation dataset, thus increasing the reliability of the model.
+This, however, came at a cost, as the recall scores for the random forest model dropped to 0.16.

 In both cases, the models for SNe Ia and SNe Ic-BL were observed to generalise well in the real-life dataset scenario, as shown in figure~\ref{7030val}.
-Table~\ref{icbl7030_val}, shows that for this dataset, the \textit{Random Forest} model returns a precision score of 1, meaning, on average no FPs were returned when the model was tested on this particular dataset.
-Logistic Regression also returned quite good scores in the SN Ic-BL model run with a precision score of 1.
-The SN Ia \textit{Random Forest} model still performed relatively well, with a precision of score of 0.8 as shown in table~\ref{ia_7030_val}.
+The SN Ia random forest model still performed relatively well, with a precision score of 0.80, as shown in table~\ref{ia_7030_val}.
+The results for the SN Ic-BL dataset found in table~\ref{icbl7030_val} return a precision score of one for the random forest model, meaning, on average, no FPs were returned when the model was tested on this particular dataset.
+The logistic regression algorithm also returned quite good scores in the SN Ic-BL model run, with a precision score of one.